 2. Surface temperature

 Upon first consideration, you may assume that the choice of colour for your pavers is really just a matter of preference.
 Whilst there is ample opportunity for you to customise the look of your pool area, it’s usually better to use lighter coloured pavers.
 This is because darker colours absorb heat rather than reflect it.
 If your pool pavers and coping are absorbing, the surface could become uncomfortably hot for bare feet.

 Travertine pavers are highly durable, but they’re still made of natural stone – and this means you need to be careful with saltwater swimming pools.
 Travertine and some other types of stone do fine with chlorinated water, but the water in saltwater swimming pools can have a more corrosive effect on stone.
 If you are shopping around for stone pavers and hoping to use with a saltwater swimming pool, be sure to let the suppliers know about this detail.
 They can advise you on purchasing stone that has been treated to resist corrosion of this nature.

 Once you have found a line of tiles that offers slip resistance, low surface temperature and resistance to saltwater corrosion, the remaining considerations are really just a matter of aesthetics.
 At this point, it’s up to you to determine which colours and styles are best suited to your project.

-At Mataka, we stock a wide variety of travertine shades and styles.
+Mataka stock a wide variety of Travertine shades and styles.
 Whether you’re looking for a matte finish, a polished look or something a bit more rugged and natural, we can supply you with the perfect stone pavers for your swimming pool.
-And given the fact that travertine has historically been used in road building, there’s no question as to its durability.
+The fact that Travertine has historically been used in road building, there’s no question as to its durability.
 Our pavers can easily last more than a lifetime.
-Contact the Mataka team today to learn more.
+Contact the Mataka team to learn more.